-Pharmaceutical is a board field and many students while choosing this to build a career often don’t know that it has several branches.
+Pharmaceutical is a broad field and many students while choosing this to build a career often don’t know that it has several branches.
 Each branch or specialization requires specific education and training.
-So before choosing any speciality of the field, be prepared and do your research to have a clear understanding about different (confusing) concepts.
+So before choosing any specialty of the field, be prepared and do your research to have a clear understanding of different (confusing) concepts.
 You surely don’t want to shoot in the blind.

 Furthermore, they are responsible for educating customers about the proper use of medication being dispensed.
 This involves specifying how many times in a day, and at what intervals, it should be taken.
 Also, they have to clearly communicate to the customer if use of any other drug along with the one prescribed can prove to be harmful to their health.
 Pharmacists must warn the purchasers about the side effects that may follow the use of a particular medicine and brief them in advance about the action plan to be followed if one of the prescribed doses is missed.